ForgedApps/mcpflare/docs/SECURITY_ANALYSIS.md

 ⚠️ Timing attacks (partially)

 ### The Bottom Line:
-**Code Mode + Workers Isolates creates a highly secure execution environment** that protects against the vast majority of common attack vectors.
+**Code Mode + Worker Isolates creates a highly secure execution environment** that protects against the vast majority of common attack vectors.
 It's **orders of magnitude more secure** than traditional approaches while maintaining the flexibility to execute arbitrary AI-generated code.

 The key insight: **Even if malicious code is generated and executed, it can't escape the sandbox or access anything it shouldn't.**

----

-**This is why enterprises should use MCP Guard for MCP execution.** 🔒